wom/StoryForge/README.md

 - 📚 Context system for character consistency across stories
 - ⏯️ **Checkpoint system** for resuming interrupted sessions

+## Configuration

+For detailed configuration options, defaults, and examples see the full configuration reference:

+- docs/CONFIGURATION.md — field-by-field reference and example config file

+You can generate a default config file programmatically with the `Config.create_default_config()` helper or use the `STORYFORGE_CONFIG` environment variable to point to a specific config file.

 ## Checkpoint System

 StoryForge automatically saves your progress during story generation, allowing you to resume from any point if the process is interrupted or if you want to retry different options.